LOADING ...

 Martin Murphey

-When the snow-fields thaw and the stream crawl to the waterfall and river,
+When the thaw and the stream beds crawl to the waterfall and river,

 I'll turn my to the bright green space of the mother, my life-giver.

-No man has made a ring of jade like green in the husk.
+No man has made a ring of jade like corn in the husk.

-So come away from your working day and laugh and let your go,
+So come away your working day and laugh and let your head go,

-And bring along an old-time song for in the meadow.
+And bring an old-time song for dancing in the meadow.

-We'll sing for the and the cottontail who still escapes the farmer.
+We'll sing for the quail and the cottontail who still the farmer.

-If I must stay and lay all day like a march in hedgerow,
+If I must stay and lay all day like a hare in hedgerow,

-the hunter's gone, it's all night long, for dancing in the meadow.
+When the gone, it's all night long, for dancing in the meadow.

-When the summer's over and come October when the air is crisper,
+When the summer's over and come October the evening air is crisper,

 In the mist and smoke by the twisted oak, I'll to the branches whisper.

-Barn dancers reel, the furrowed field must yield and turn.
+Barn reel, the furrowed field must yield and quickly turn.

-Harvest gone, the song is one we now must learn.
+Harvest gone, the hoot-owl song is one we now learn.

 "Who could it be?"
 "It's me.
 I'm dancing in the meadow."

-When the seasons pass and the hourglass has all too shattered,
+When the seasons and the hourglass has all too quickly shattered,

 lay me low beneath the snow and wonder if I mattered.

-Late in the night, your hair gone white surely stand on end.
+Late in the night, your hair gone white will stand on end.

 If you get brave, run to my and holler, "Are you dead?"
 "No!"

-No tombstone can my bones.
-I'm dancing in the meadow.
+No tombstone can cover my bones.
+I'm in the meadow.

 Videos